davidevernizzi/davidevernizzi.github.io/_posts/2017-11-06-a-little-docker-journey.markdown

 ---
 layout: post
-title:  "A lLittle Docker Journey"
+title:  "A Little Docker Journey"
 date:   2017-11-06
 categories: docker, dev, devops
 ---

 I did my very first semi-seriuos test with docker; so far I'm pretty happy with what I have got.
 I have a small project, let's call it `superduper`, composed of
 - frontned written in React
-- backend in Clojure which runs behing Apache Tomcat
+- backend in Clojure which runs behind Apache Tomcat
-- DB on MongoDB
+- database on MongoDB

 I wanted a CI workflow so that each time I push on git, Jenkins creates a new build with a new docker image and uploads everything on a Docker registry.
 The Docker registry I'm using is a private Nexus3 instance, but it can be anything.
 My Jenkins instance has the Docker Pipeline plugin installed.

 I have created an overall setup with Docker and Jenkins.
 Each project (FE, BE) has `Jenksinfile` and a `Dockerfile`.

 The `Jenkinsfile` has the following structure: